AP sent me this song, a few weeks into our relationship. Such a beautiful song. Such a beautiful video. Such beautiful sentiment.

 For me, these changes, combined with the disagreements we’ve had over parenting, sleeping, managing the practicalities of life outside our bubble weekends (when it’s just the two of us), plus a myriad of other things that have been said, rang alarm bells.

 Over the last few weeks, we have enjoyed a couple of lovely evenings together, but nothing has changed in terms of communication when we are apart.
 In fact, if anything, it has deteriorated further.
 The alarm bells are turning into a death knell.

 We had yet more talks.
 AP thinks I’m not ready for a relationship.
 That my heart isn’t mine to give.
 That me working through the issues counselling is raising means I am still in love with ex and not free to be with somebody else.

 I disagree.
 I was ready.
 I am ready.

 And I think it’s unfair of him to try make it all about me.
 He has changed, he is so very different now, from when we first started dating.
 Maybe it’s projection?
 Maybe he’s not ready?
 He hasn’t done a proper meaningful relationship for quite some time.
 Maybe he’s used to being alone?
 Maybe he likes the idea of being in a relationship but doesn’t really want it?

 How long can you use memories of wonderful times together or the hope that you may have another great night as sticking plasters?

 How many times do you flag something up, reach out, wait for things to change, before you realise you’re flogging a dead horse?

 Ah, now here lies the rub.
-The hopeless romantic in me is desperately holding on because AP’s words made my heart soar; I loved the way he made me feel and worry I will never find that again.
+The hopeless romantic in me is desperately holding on because AP’s words made my heart soar; I loved the way they made me feel.
 But my head knows that whilst words are important, actions speak louder.
 And there’s a massive incongruity between the words and actions.